Old Wive's Tales and Inspirational Old Country Proverbs

 I grew up checking the color of the sky at night and inspecting it again in the morning.
 Examining my tongue in the mirror to see if it really had turned purple and swearing up down and sideways that my sister's tongue had a tell tale tinge to it.

-My parent's country wisdom taught me that you were not supposed to lie, you never hurt someone when they were down, and that you took time to help your neighbor out.
+My parent's country wisdom taught me that you were not supposed to lie, you never hurt someone when they were down, and that you took time to help your neighbour out.
 By the time I could walk their wise old folklore sayings were embedded deep into my subconscious thought.

 It was a taste of moral values learned the good old fashioned way.
-I cannot count the times that my dad went off to help a neighbor in need.
+I cannot count the times that my dad went off to help a neighbour in need.
 Whether it was building a shed or plowing a driveway, if they called then he went.

 My mom's generosity was also very evident.
 She was always baking up something for someone or for some special event.
 If someone was feeling under the weather or moving into a new home she always had a little something special to pass along.